SatoshiPortal/faq-bull-exchange/how-to-get-a-receipt-for-an-order.md

-# How to get a receipt for my order ?
+# How to get a receipt for an order ?

 Bull Bitcoin provides a simple way to access a digital or printable receipt for any of your orders.